Oath Keepers leader Stewart Rhodes on stand in Jan. 6 sedition trial

 "Absolutely," Rhodes responded.

-Rhodes' attorneys have signaled they will mount a novel defense with former President Donald Trump at the center.
-Rhodes is expected to argue that his actions leading up to Jan.
+Rhodes' attorneys have mounted a novel defense, with former President Donald Trump at the center.
+Rhodes argued that his actions leading up to Jan.
 6, 2021, were in anticipation of orders he expected from Trump, a Republican.

-Those orders never came.
+Rhodes told jurors Friday he feared the White House would be attacked by anti-fascists in the weeks after the election and anticipated then-President Donald Trump would invoke the Insurrection Act to counter what he described as a "siege" of left-wing assailants.
+"Of course, Trump did not invoke the Insurrection Act," he admitted.

 Rhodes' decision to take the stand carries enormous risks and will open him up to fierce cross-examination by prosecutors, who will try to rattle him or catch him in a lie.